garymm/amazon-sagemaker-mlflow-fargate/README.md

 ## Manage your machine learning lifecycle with MLflow and Amazon SageMaker

+June 2024: SageMaker now supports a fully managed MLflow.
+We recommend you follow this [blog post for the latest](https://aws.amazon.com/blogs/machine-learning/accelerating-generative-ai-development-with-fully-managed-mlflow-3-0-on-amazon-sagemaker-ai/).

 ### Overview

 In this repository we show how to deploy MLflow on AWS Fargate and how to use it during your ML project